lucasvolkmer/d2l-en-branch/chapter_optimization/rmsprop.md

 ## Implementação concisa

-Since RMSProp is a rather popular algorithm it is also available in the `Trainer` instance.
-All we need to do is instantiate it using an algorithm named `rmsprop`, assigning $\gamma$ to the parameter `gamma1`.

 Como RMSProp é um algoritmo bastante popular, ele também está disponível na instância `Trainer`.
 Tudo o que precisamos fazer é instanciá-lo usando um algoritmo chamado `rmsprop`, atribuindo $\gamma$ ao parâmetro `gamma1`.

 ```{.python .input}